anoushkaa15/Deep_Learning/README.md

 ### **2.1 Problem Statement**

 Modern agriculture relies heavily on the early detection of crop stresses to maximize yield and minimize resource wastage.
 Farmers face a multitude of anomalies including drydown, nutrient deficiency, weed clusters, planter skips, and water stress3.
 However, automating this detection is computationally difficult because crops are biologically complex systems.
-The core problem lies in the nature of agricultural data4:
+The core problem lies in the nature of agricultural data:

-High Variability: Anomalies vary significantly across different crops, seasons, and field conditions5.
+High Variability: Anomalies vary significantly across different crops, seasons, and field conditions.
-Annotation Costs: Annotating such diverse anomalies at a pixel level is extremely expensive and requires expert agronomists6.
+Annotation Costs: Annotating such diverse anomalies at a pixel level is extremely expensive and requires expert agronomists.
-Complexity: Unlike industrial datasets (e.g., MV-Tec), agricultural scenes are unstructured, contain natural randomness, and lack fixed geometry 7.
+Complexity: Unlike industrial datasets (e.g., MV-Tec), agricultural scenes are unstructured, contain natural randomness, and lack fixed geometry.

 Existing supervised methods struggle because anomalies are rare (leading to class imbalance) and "normal" crop appearance changes constantly8.
-Therefore, there is an urgent need for label-free, generalizable methods that can handle the spatial and structural complexity of aerial imagery9.
+Therefore, there is an urgent need for label-free, generalizable methods that can handle the spatial and structural complexity of aerial imagery.

 ### **2.2 Our Contributions**

 Our work systematically explores and evaluates different deep learning architectures for this task.
 Our primary contributions are:

-Failure Analysis of Supervised Models: We demonstrate empirically that Conditional GANs (cGANs) struggle with the irregular boundaries of agricultural anomalies, achieving suboptimal segmentation results due to label noise and unstable adversarial training 10.
+Failure Analysis of Supervised Models: We demonstrate empirically that Conditional GANs (cGANs) struggle with the irregular boundaries of agricultural anomalies, achieving suboptimal segmentation results due to label noise and unstable adversarial training.
-Identification of Reconstruction Collapse: Through the implementation of a CNN-based autoencoder, we validate that simple reconstruction objectives lead to the model "learning" the anomalies, thereby rendering them undetectable via reconstruction error maps11.
+Identification of Reconstruction Collapse: Through the implementation of a CNN-based autoencoder, we validate that simple reconstruction objectives lead to the model "learning" the anomalies, thereby rendering them undetectable via reconstruction error maps.
-Implementation of Swin-MAE: We successfully adapt the Swin Transformer with Masked Autoencoding to 4-channel satellite images (RGB + NIR), utilizing a 75% masking ratio to force the learning of global spatial contexts12.
+Implementation of Swin-MAE: We successfully adapt the Swin Transformer with Masked Autoencoding to 4-channel satellite images (RGB + NIR), utilizing a 75% masking ratio to force the learning of global spatial contexts.
-Dynamic ASL Trigger: We propose a label-free dynamic mechanism that activates Anomaly Suppression Loss (ASL) when the Mean Squared Error (MSE) of the validation set stagnates, ensuring the suppression mechanism is applied only after the model has learned the normal crop structure13131313.
+Dynamic ASL Trigger: We propose a label-free dynamic mechanism that activates Anomaly Suppression Loss (ASL) when the Mean Squared Error (MSE) of the validation set stagnates, ensuring the suppression mechanism is applied only after the model has learned the normal crop structure.

 ### **2.3 System Pipeline Overview**